nnstreamer/nnstreamer/Documentation/writing-subplugin-tensor-filter.md

 nnstreamer-test.ini.in  subplugin_unittest_template.cc.in
 ```

 There are two test template provided.
-One is conf file for the test enviornment, and the other is for the basic unittests (requires gtest).
+One is conf file for the test environment, and the other is for the basic unittests (requires gtest).

 List of variables that needs to be provided are provided below...
 | File                              | Variables                                                                                                                            |